BenJCross1995/UsefulFunctions/README.md

 ## Pre-requisites
 You will need to set up an integration within Notion and share the database with that integration.
 This can be done by following the instructions here: https://developers.notion.com/docs/create-a-notion-integration.

+# missingData
+This function returns a dataframe containing the columns with missing data in a dataset as well as the percentage of values missing in the dataset for each column.
+This is arranged in order of most values missing.